Keuka Women’s basketball falls to Wildcats 73-48

-MORRISVILLE — The Keuka College Women’s Basketball team lost to Morrisville State 69-56 in a North Eastern Athletic Conference game on Tuesday night.
+KEUKA PARK — The Keuka College Women’s Basketball team lost on Wednesday night to SUNY Poly in a North Eastern Athletic Conference North Division matchup by the score of 73-48.